mmore500/waves/blog/_posts/aria-lanea-blog.md

         - What to look for when testing

 ## Wrap Up
 At the end of the WAVES internship, we were given the opportunity to present our summer of work at the BEACON congress.
-The BEACON congress is the annual meeting for researchers who belong to the BEACON Center of Evolution in Action (insert link!), an organization of affiliated universities that focuses on the study of evolution in action through an interdisciplinary lens.
+The BEACON congress is the annual meeting for researchers who belong to the [BEACON Center of Evolution in Action](https://www3.beacon-center.org/welcome/), an organization of affiliated universities that focuses on the study of evolution in action through an interdisciplinary lens.
 Specifically, BEACON aims to bring together biologists, computer scientists and engineers to both study evolution in action, as well as use evolution to solve complex real-world problems.

 We attended the summer 2021 BEACON congress as both participants and speakers.
 We presented our talk "Planning for the Future of MABE2: A Summer of Documentation and Testing".
 Below you can find both our abstract, as well as a video recording for our talk.